-Correspondence to: Dr Lakshmy Ramakrishnan, Department of Cardiac Biochemistry, All India Institute of Medical Sciences, New Delhi 110029.
-Lakshmy_ram@yahoo.com.
+Lakshmy\ram@yahoo.com.
 Received: Sept 02, 2022; Initial review: Oct 08, 2022; Accepted: Dec 09, 2022.
-Objective: We carried out a secondary analysis of data of Comprehensive National Nutrition Survey 2016-18 to analyze the prevalence and predictors of vitamin D deficiency (VDD) among Indian children and adolescents.
-Results: The overall prevalence of VDD in preschool children (1-4 years), school age (5-9 years) children, and adolescents (10-19 years) was 13.7%, 18.2%, and 23.9%, respectively.
+Objective: To evaluate the prevalence of vitamin D deficiency (VDD) and its correlates among apparently healthy children and adolescents.
+Methods: We carried out a secondary analysis of data of Comprehensive National Nutrition Survey 2016-18 to analyze the pre-valence and predictors of VDD among Indian children and adolescents.
+Results: The over-all prevalence of VDD in preschool children (1-4 years), school age (5-9 years) children, and adolescents (10-19 years) was 13.7%, 18.2%, and 23.9%, respectively.
 Age, living in urban area, and winter season were significantly associated with VDD.
 Vegetarian diet and high-income households were the main risk factors observed in 5-19 years age category.
 Female sex and less than three hour of physical activity/week were independent risk factors among adolescents.
 Conclusion: The prevalence and determinants of VDD across different age-groups are reported, and these should be interpreted and addressed to decrease the burden of VDD in India.